kymy86/slack-lambda-bot/README.md

 1. `AWS_PROFILE`: the AWS CLI profile
 2. `SLACK_SIGNING`: the Slack Signing Secret
 3. `SLACK_BOT_TOKEN`: the Slack Bot User OAuth Access Token
-5. `CIRCLECI_TOKEN`: the CircleCI token used to query CircleCI build status

 Use `sls plugin install -n serverless-python-requirements` to install the requirements.txt serverless plugin.
 Use `sls deploy` to deploy the lambda functions.